 President of the Republic of China Office of the President

 No. 122 Sec.1.
 Chongqing S. Rd.
 Zhongzheng District, Taipei City 10048 Taiwan, ROC

 Dear President Tsai:

-A parallel matter concerns items for the practice of Qi Gong, including uniforms, ordered at a discount price as collective purchasing.
-The National Tax Bureau believes that a taxable profit was made on these items by the movement.
+A parallel (and less important) matter concerns items for the practice of Qi Gong, including uniforms, ordered at a discount price as collective purchasing.
+The NTB believes that a taxable profit was made on these items by the movement.
 The criminal court confirmed in its ruling that, “The aggregated ordering of uniforms is conducted by brothers and sisters of Tai Ji Men.
 It is not a business activity.”
-Also, the ordering does not concern Dr. Hong and his wife.
+Also, the ordering does not concern Dr. Hong and his wife personally.

 Association of World Citizens

 CAP-LC – Coordination des Associations et des Particuliers pour la Liberté de Conscience

 CESNUR – Center for Studies on New Religions

 EIFRF – European Inter-Religious Forum for Religious Freedom Fedinsieme [Faiths Together]

 FOB – European Federation for Freedom of Belief